By Donald Voltz, MD

 A healthcare colleague, David Conejo, CEO, Rehobath McKinley Christian Healthcare Services (RMCHS) is boosting revenue right now using this doctor-patient flipping model as a strategy to help in his effort to improve behavioral healthcare for Gallup, New Mexico’s large Indian Reservation community who suffer from addiction to alcoholism and opioids.

-He integrates data from the hospitals’ three clinics using a cloud application that streamlines data from AWVs and integrates it with any EHR system without data duplication.
+He integrates data from the hospitals’ three clinics using a cloud application developed by Zoeticx that streamlines data from annual wellness visits and integrates the data with any EHR system without data duplication.
 The Zoeticx ProVizion app also allows for the management of support tracking for wellness visits, provides a physical assessments guide through preventative exams, and maps out the risk factors for potential diseases for patient follow-up visits.
 He can then enter the relevant data about the patient.

 In addition, the app includes everything else that Medicare would recommend apart from a checkup.
 The app also lets him identify integrated EHR solutions that could also meet CMS and private insurers billing requirements.
 RMCHS’ business is growing with full or near-full compliance.
 And with its ACO in startup mode, RMCHS is also receiving a bonus check for $80,000 from Medicare for containing costs, in addition to the new revenues being generated.